CS2613-WI24-FR01B/exploration-activity-2-littlebugsmith/About Fastify.md

 yarn add fastify
 ```

 In order to use the package for a given program, you must create a Fastify server.
-The setup looks like this:
+The setup[1] looks like this:
 ```js
 // Require the framework and instantiate it